Navigating Your Notice Period: A Step-by-Step Guide

 Both you and your current employer will benefit from this notice period.
 Let us discuss these benefits that will give you a perfect picture of their significance.

-It is your ethical duty to serve a notice period to give time for your employer to find your replacement.
-Serving a notice period will also allow a smooth transition by hiring and training new members.
-All the knowledge transfer happens during this time.
+• Benefits for Employers – It is your ethical duty to serve notice period to give your employer time to find a replacement.
+Serving notice period ensures a smooth transition by allowing for the hiring and training of new team members.
+During this time, all knowledge transfer takes place.
+Your employer will also use this period to complete all administrative and financial requirements.

 Mistakes People Make When Serving Notice Period